-Development has occurred in the northwest portion of the Plan Area with the extension of Riel Drive from Levasseur Road to LeClair Way; the development of a storm water management facility; and 101 Riel Drive, an industrial/commercial site that was completed in 2011.
+Development has occurred in the northwest portion of the Plan Area with the extension of Riel Drive from Levasseur Road to LeClair Way; the development of a storm water management facility; and 101 Riel Drive, an industrial/ commercial site that was completed in 2011.
 The anticipated development of the remainder of South Riel could see simultaneous development activities.
-The Midtown residential portion will develop as stage C as shown on Figure 10 - Staging.
+The Midtown residential portion will develop as stages 3a, 3b, and 3c as shown on Figure 10 - Staging.
 The site at 151 Riel Drive can occur without any dependency on development of the residential or industrial/commercial areas.